google_counter

 Interventional Radiology

-Thermal ablation, particularly radiofrequency ablation (RFA) and microwave ablation (MWA), is the most widely adopted form of image-guided tumor destruction in hepatocellular carcinoma (HCC).
-These techniques operate by delivering intense heat directly into the tumor, inducing coagulative necrosis.
+Thermal ablation includes radiofrequency ablation (RFA) and microwave ablation (MWA), among other methods.
+As the research evidence argues, it is the most widely adopted form of image-guided tumor destruction in hepatocellular carcinoma (HCC).
+These techniques operate by delivering intense heat directly into the tumor (inducing coagulative necrosis).

-Thermal ablation is especially beneficial in early-stage HCC, where studies report local tumor control rates exceeding 90% for tumors under 3 cm, with 5-year overall survival rates comparable to surgical resection in selected patients.
-In metastatic colorectal cancer involving the liver, thermal ablation is increasingly used as part of a multimodal approach to prolong progression-free intervals and improve survival.
+According to studies, thermal ablation is especially beneficial in early-stage HCC.
+For example, clinical trials report local tumor control rates exceeding 90% for tumors under 3 cm; 5-year overall survival rates are comparable to surgical resection in selected patients.
+Typically this approach is used as part of a multimodal strategy in patients with metastatic colorectal cancer involving the liver.
+It helps prolong progression-free intervals and improve survival.

-Cryoablation, which induces cellular death via ice crystal formation and vascular compromise, is used in patients with HCC who are poor candidates for surgery or thermal therapies.
-Its advantage lies in better visualization of the ablation zone and reduced risk of thermal injury to adjacent structures like the bile ducts.
+Cryoablation induces cellular death via ice crystal formation and vascular compromise.
+It is used in patients with HCC who are poor candidates for surgery or thermal therapies.
+As reported in literature this method provides better visualization of the ablation zone.
+Moreover, there is also a reduced risk of thermal injury to adjacent structures (e.g., the bile ducts).

 Recent clinical evaluations have demonstrated disease control rates of around 70-75% at 12 months for small to medium-sized HCC lesions.
-Additionally, cryoablation is favored for treating tumors adjacent to critical vascular or biliary anatomy due to its tissue-sparing effects and favorable safety profile.
+In addition, cryoablation is used for treating tumors adjacent to critical vascular or biliary anatomy 一 this is due to its tissue-sparing effects and favorable safety profile.

-Electrochemotherapy (ECT), combining high-voltage electric pulses with chemotherapeutic delivery, is being explored as an innovative treatment option for unresectable or recurrent liver cancers.
-Though still under investigation, early-phase studies involving HCC and liver metastases have shown tumor response rates ranging from 60-68%, particularly when applied to lesions near vital hepatic vessels where thermal ablation poses risks.
+Electrochemotherapy (ECT) combines high-voltage electric pulses with chemotherapeutic delivery.
+According to the research data it is being explored as an innovative treatment option for unresectable or recurrent liver cancers.
+For example, studies involving HCC and liver metastases have shown tumor response rates ranging from 60% to 68%.
+However, we would like to note, that these outcomes were observed when ECT was applied to lesions near vital hepatic vessels (where thermal ablation poses risks).

-The procedure works by temporarily increasing cell membrane permeability through electrical pulses, allowing chemotherapy agents to penetrate cancer cells more effectively at lower doses.
-This selective targeting mechanism reduces systemic side effects while maximizing local drug concentration.
-Additionally, ECT has demonstrated effectiveness in cases resistant to conventional chemotherapy and can be performed repeatedly when needed.
+Specifically, the procedure works by temporarily increasing cell membrane permeability through electrical pulses.
+This allows chemotherapy agents to penetrate cancer cells more effectively at lower doses.
+As a result 一 this selective targeting mechanism reduces systemic side effects.
+At the same time it maximizes local drug concentration.
+In addition, as reported in the research, ECT has demonstrated effectiveness in cases resistant to conventional chemotherapy.
+It is important to note that it can be performed repeatedly when needed.

 *Kovács A et al. Long-Term Comparative Study on the Local Tumour Control